andrewjohngilbert/andrewjohngilbert.github.io/index.md

 # Biography

 Andrew Gilbert is an Associate Professor at the University of Surrey.
 His academic pursuits are primarily focused on video understanding and Generative Models.
-His research portfolio comprises over 65 articles published in the leading international vision conferences and journals, and he co-leads the [C-CATS](https://c-cats.ac/) research group at Surrey.
+His research portfolio comprises over [65 articles](https://scholar.google.co.uk/citations?hl=en&user=NNhnVwoAAAAJ) published in the leading international vision conferences and journals, and he co-leads the [C-CATS](https://c-cats.ac/) research group at Surrey.

-Dr Gilbert's extensive research ranges from intelligent creative arts, such as [fine-grained style search](https://andrewjohngilbert.github.io/aladinnst/), [movie trailer genre understanding](https://andrewjohngilbert.github.io/Rethinking_genre/), and 4D performance capture, to enabling computers to perceive and understand their complex and cluttered surroundings using multiple training techniques, including [self-supervised](https://andrewjohngilbert.github.io/mofo/) and multiple data modes.
+Dr Gilbert's extensive research ranges from intelligent creative arts, such as [fine-grained style search](https://andrewjohngilbert.github.io/aladinnst/), [movie trailer genre understanding](https://andrewjohngilbert.github.io/Rethinking_genre/), and [4D performance capture](https://cvssp.org/projects/totalcapture/TotalCapture/)), to enable computers to perceive and understand their complex and cluttered surroundings using multiple training techniques, including [self-supervised](https://andrewjohngilbert.github.io/mofo/) and multiple data modes.
 Previously, his research encompassed 3D human pose estimation and complex real-world activity recognition, with early work on tracking people on vast surveillance networks.

 Moreover, Dr. Gilbert is an active [British Machine Vision Association (BMVA)](http://www.bmva.org/) (BMVA) Executive Committee member and coordinates the national [BMVA technical meetings](https://www.bmva.org/meetings).
 These meetings offer a forum for key experts from industry and academia to discuss and identify solutions to current problems in specialist areas of computer vision and machine learning.